ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/restrictfilefolder.md

 ## IP Restriction

-To IP restrict your admin URI use the following configuration options for Nginx:
+To IP restrict your admin URI use the following configuration options for NGINX:

 ```bash
 # IP RESTRICTED URI